 2. Base Jumping

 Base jumping takes skydiving to the next level by leaping off fixed objects like cliffs, bridges, or tall buildings, rather than jumping from an aircraft.
-The “BASE” acronym stands for Buildings, Antennas, Spans (bridges), and (cliffs).
+The “BASE” acronym stands for Buildings, Antennas, Spans (bridges), and Earth (cliffs).
 Due to the low altitude from which jumpers take off, base jumping is considered even more dangerous than skydiving.
-However, the reward is an unparalleled thrill and an intense sense of freedom.
+But, the reward is an matchless thrill and an intense sense of freedom.

 3. Bungee Jumping